jronallo/microdata_schemaorg_example/source/code4lib.html.md

 a pre-existing site for exposing digitized collections.
 The example is based on [NCSU Libraries' Digital Collections: Rare and Unique Materials](http://d.lib.ncsu.edu/collections).
 Each section will lead you through decisions that are made and common problems that are encounted in implementing Microdata and Schema.org.

+YKK

+* some useful tools.
+* tips tricks
+* deeper dive into the specifications

 ### Before Microdata